top of page

 July 2025 - We had 11 days to see 60 towns.
 We needed to see roughly six towns per day...a tall order.
 We didn't make any lodging reservations ahead of time, we would just find a place at the end of each day.
 We landed at JFK airport, hopped into our rental car and with a prayer said...began the journey.

 The first town we rolled into was New Milford, Connecticut.
 We were speechless.
 It was the quintessential New England small town...a lovely Main Street with a town green in the center.
 Think Gilmore Girls...it even had the gazebo!
-They are even one of four towns that have a Gilmore Girls Festival!
+They are one of four towns that have a Gilmore Girls Festival!
 We got out and walked around in awe.
 It quickly became our #1 choice.
 This is what we would measure all the other towns against.

 A church along the green in the middle of New Milford.